psychemedia/storytelling-notes/press_gang.md

 https://www.britishnewspaperarchive.co.uk/viewer/bl/0001476/18050413/013/0004
 London Courier and Evening Gazette - Saturday 13 April 1805

 A whimsical circumstance happened last week off Gravesend.
-A West Indlaman arrived at that place, and was soon boarded by a press-gang.
+A West Indiaman arrived at that place, and was soon boarded by a press-gang.
 The crew of the West Indiaman were brought upon deck, and while the Lieutenant was examining them, a health-boat arrived.
 As no clean bill of health was found on board the West Indiaman, or at least none that was deemed satisfactory, the crew of the West Indiaman, the Lieutenant of the man of war, and all his gang, were ordered to Standgate Creek to perform quarantine for forty days, which they will, no doubt, pass in perfect *harmony* and *good fellowship* with each other.

 https://www.britishnewspaperarchive.co.uk/viewer/bl/0002194/18070812/012/0003
 Sun (London) - Wednesday 12 August 1807